IshaanPan/2D-CFD-Solver-From-Scratch-in-C/README.md

 20 cores, and finished within ~5 minutes.
 The top and bottom walls are stationary with no-slip.
 The inlet is a total pressure inlet condition and the outlet is a static pressure inlet condition.

 Things to note:
 1) The current solver is not optimised at all.
 It uses a fixed iteration count to get the pressure correction and this is likely a large bottleneck for instability.
-Refining the mesh results in NaN errors.
+Refining the mesh results in NaN errors if the inner loop max iteration is not set high to resolve the pressure correction field well enough.
+This results in significant increases in computational time, rising quickly to many many minutes as opposed to the quick ~5 minutes for less refined meshes with a max iter for the inner loop of 3000.
+2) Momentum residuals are currently just a measure of the change of the velocity field rather than an actual residual measuring momentum imbalance.